 In case you think that your wordpress website might be hacked, we have listed few ways on how to identify if your WordPress is hacked.

 1. Run frequent Malware Scans

-Use WordPress malware scanner here to scan your site for an in depth analysis of your website The scanner will also identify if your WordPress Website is hacked.
+Use WordPress malware scanner to scan your site for an in depth analysis of your website The scanner will also identify if your WordPress Website is hacked.
 There are exceptions however.
 If your website has been shut down due to a hack, the scanner will not be able to access your website at all to perform a scan, as an example.
 However, if your website is shutdown by the hosting provider, it’s most likely an indication of a hack anyway.
-Scanner tools look for the irregular redirects, spam, malware infections, malicious code, backdoors, and several other security issues in the number of pages of your websites.
+Scanner tools look for the irregular redirects, spam, malware redirects, malicious code, backdoors, and several other security issues in the number of pages of your websites.

 2. Monitor WordPress Users